Go to English main page

 The optimistic estimate was the background of the metro decision – besides the dreams of the train manufacturer Valmet to gain the world markets of metro trains.
 When these estimates never realized, the load planned for the metro never appeared.

 The problem with the Helsinki metro is both in it's size and the old fashion structure with third rail current supply.
 These prevent the track to cross any streets in plane and to fit the track line to the city structure.
-The eastern suburbs were originally planned to have metro stations in the middle as in the green line in Stockholm, Sweden.
-But the metro engineers only stated, that it is impossible and the line will be built aside the main roads.
+The eastern suburbs were originally planned to have German Stadtbahn style metro stations in the middle as in the green line in Stockholm, Sweden.
+But the metro engineers only stated, that it is impossible with the large scale dimensioning of the system and the line will be built aside the main roads.